ineffably/vibe-space-shooter/memory-bank/progress.md

   - Fixed enemy ship texture rendering
 - Fixed issues with Pixi.js v8.9 initialization by properly waiting for app.init() to complete
 - Improved entity system with protected sprite access via public methods
-- Implemented a state machine for player ship behaviors with 5 distinct states
+- Implemented a state machine for player ship behaviors with various states
 - Created an object pooling system for projectiles to optimize performance
 - Used state pattern for projectiles to manage their lifecycle (active, exploding, inactive)
 - Implemented enemy ships with three different visual types and random movement patterns